tippi-fifestarr/aptos-study/insights/developer_migration_guide.md

 6. **Adapt to Different Error Handling**: Move uses error codes instead of strings for more efficient error handling

 7. **Learn Storage Operations**: Understand the five key storage operations: `move_to`, `move_from`, `borrow_global`, `borrow_global_mut`, and `exists`

+8. **Start with Migration**: If you're experienced with other chains, start by migrating a familiar contract to learn Move patterns